The cost of an asset, including the cost to put it in

 A 3-character code used to identify a specific category of

-extramural research activity, applied to various funding mechanisms.
+extramural research activity, applied to financial assistance mechanisms.
 NIH uses

 three funding mechanisms for extramural research awards: grants, cooperative